smahmadpanah/smahmadpanah.github.io/_pages/about.md

 <a href="/honors" class='header-color'>Honors and Activities</a>
 ----
 - External Reviewer of the conference flagships <a href="https://www.usenix.org/conference/usenixsecurity23">USENIX Security'23</a>, <a href="https://www.ieee-security.org/TC/CSF2022/">CSF'22</a>, <a href="http://www.ieee-security.org/TC/EuroSP2022/">EuroS&P'22</a>, <a href="https://www.ieee-security.org/TC/SP2021/">S&P'21</a>, <a href="https://www.ieee-security.org/TC/CSF2020/">CSF'20</a>, <a href="http://www.ieee-security.org/TC/EuroSP2020/">EuroS&P'20</a>, and <a href="https://www.sigsac.org/ccs/CCS2019/">CCS'19</a>
+- Co-Organizer of <a href="https://www.cse.chalmers.se/research/group/security/event/">Chalmers Security & Privacy Seminars</a>, Chalmers, since September 2022
+- PhD Forum Speaker at <a href="https://sites.google.com/uniurb.it/fosad/home/fosad-2022/program">FOSAD'22</a>
-- Session chair and speaker at <a href="https://swits.hotell.kau.se/AnnualSeminars/SWITS_2022/SWITS2022_programme.htm">SWITS'22</a>
+- Session Chair and Speaker at <a href="https://swits.hotell.kau.se/AnnualSeminars/SWITS_2022/SWITS2022_programme.htm">SWITS'22</a>
 - Recipient of the Adlerbert Foreign Student Hospitality Foundation scholarship, 2021 and 2022
 - Fellow of Student Activities committee (2022-2025) and Member of <a href="https://www.isee.ir/en">The Iranian Society of Engineering Education</a>, since 2020
 - Member of <a href="https://www.cse.chalmers.se/research/group/security/websec/">WebSec Project</a> and <a href="https://www.cse.chalmers.se/research/group/security/people/">Chalmers Security Lab</a>, Chalmers, since September 2019